rudderlabs/rudder-blog/content/blog/rudderstack-warehouse-actions-unlocks-the-data-in-your-warehouse.md

 ![Selecting Warehouse](../assets/markdown/WarehouseImage2.png)

-_Note: RudderStack currently supports Google BigQuery, Amazon Redshift, and Snowflake as sources.
+_Note: RudderStack currently supports Google BigQuery, ClickHouse, Amazon Redshift, Amazon S3, and Snowflake as sources.
 We have chosen Snowflake as a warehouse source in this example._